 An 11-year-old boy, Onodera Punpun is a dreamer and hopeless romantic.
 Goodnight Punpun follows the trials and tribulations of the young lad’s growth to adulthood.
 With perceptions destroyed, the once shy starry-eyed child becomes a recluse.
 A mature look at life, the tale explores themes of mental health, intimacy, and family.
 Inio Asano swaps the images of humans with simply drawn birds.

 Goodnight Pupun has a relatable plot that may elicit strong emotions for some.
 The series has sold over 3 million copies and won the 22nd Spanish Manga award.
-A bit strange and subjects that may hit home for some viewers, Goodnight Pupun has the making of being a great, mature anime.
+A bit strange and a subject that may hit home for some viewers, Goodnight Pupun has the making of being a great, mature anime.